 I was once asked to give a three minute presentation describing who I am, and here’s what I came up with…

-Over twelve years ago, my husband and I were driving from Chicago to Tampa, and somewhere in Kentucky I remember seeing a billboard that was all black with five white words, “I do, therefore I am!”
+Over fifteen years ago, my husband and I were driving from Chicago to Tampa, and somewhere in Kentucky I remember seeing a billboard that was all black with five white words, “I do, therefore I am!”
 I’m certain that it was a Nike ad, but for me I found this to be completely profound.

 Take running for example.
 Most will say that a runner is someone who runs five days a week and runs under a ten minute mile pace.
 Well, I can tell you that I never run five days a week, and on my best days my pace is an eleven minute mile.
-I have run eight half marathons and one full marathon.
+I have run twelve half marathons and one full marathon.
 No matter what anyone says, I am a runner.
 I do, therefore I am.

 I’ve taken this same thought and applied it to so many areas of my life: cooking, gardening, quilting, and yes…writing.